19hours/sg-statutes/Acts/Estate Duty Act.md

 Section 5(c)

-Rates of Estate Duty in the Case of
+Rates of estate duty in the case of

-Persons Dying on or After
+persons dying on or after

-1ST April 1979 and Before 1ST April 1984
+1st April 1979 and before 1st April 1984

 Principal value of the estate